 Bugs Bunny is too sound a sleeper to notice that a sudden rainstorm has flooded his rabbit hole and sent his mattress, with him on it, floating downstream toward a castle with helpful neon signs that say "Evil Scientist" and "Boo."
 Said Evil Scientist needs a brain for his mechanical monster, and when he sees Bugs Bunny floating by, decides a rabbit's brain is as good as any other.
 Bugs Bunny awakens to the horror of reposing mummies, an Evil Scientist with a huge, green head and an enormous robot waiting for its brain.
 Bugs tries to escape, but the scientist sends Rudolph after him.
 Rudolph is an unlikely beast covered with orange fur; it wears sneakers, but why not?
 Who says monsters don't have sensitive feet?
 Bugs poses as a chatty hairdresser, uses vanishing fluid on himself, and pours reducing fluid on the beast to thwart him.
 But Bugs's only weapon against the Evil Scientist will be a broken bottle of ether.
 Will it be enough?
 Written by

 Did You Know?

 It is generally assumed that the sinuous voice of the Evil Scientist was patterned after Vincent Price, but this is unlikely given that Price was not strongly identified with the horror genre at the time this cartoon was made.
 It appears likelier that voice actor John T. Smith was trying to emulate the voice of then-famous radio horror host Maurice Tarplin (The Mysterious Traveler, The Strange Dr. Weird).
 See more

-Played when Bugs is in bed underwater See more
+Played when Bugs is doing the Monster's hair See more